mlangbehn/app-modernization-cicd-lab-iks/README.md

 In order for Jenkins to be able to launch pods for running jobs, you have to configure the service account credentials.

-1. Navigate to Manage Jenkins > Configure System and then scroll down to the Cloud section and find "credentials", then select “Add"
+1. Navigate to Manage Jenkins > Configure System and then scroll down to the Cloud section and find "credentials", then select “Add" and select "Jenkins".

 ![add credential](./images/addCred.png)